Pat Grigadean

 “No. Never.
 My life is terrible,” replied Marcus.

-“What happened that made things so bad?
-Surely you were happy when you were young?”
-Punjab said.
+“What happened that made things so bad?”
+Punjab asked.
+“Weren’t you even happy when you were very young?”

-“Well, certainly.
-Kanabi and I will both be your friends.”
-Then Punjab added, “And if you don’t want to be alone, you can come along with us on our journey.”
+“I’m happy to be your friend,” said Punjab.
+“And I’m sure Kanabi will be your friend too.”
+Then he added, “And if you don’t want to be alone, you can come along with us on our journey.”

 “Oh, no!” exclaimed Marcus.
 “I don’t want to leave here.
-This is my home.
-I just know I’d hate it somewhere else.
+This is my home and I just know I’d hate it anywhere else.
 No. You’ll just have to stay here with me and keep me company.”

-“I wish I could stay with you, but I can’t.
-Kanabi and I are going to find the Wise One so I can gain my sight,” replied Punjab.
+“I wish I could stay with you,” replied Punjab.
+“But I can’t.
+Kanabi and I are searching for the Wise One so I can find my sight,”

 Punjab felt torn.
-He wanted to help his new friend, but he also knew he couldn’t just stay here on the riverbank just to keep Marcus company.
+He wanted to help his new friend, but he also knew he couldn’t stay here on the riverbank forever just to keep Marcus company.

 “I’m really sorry, Marcus, but I’m afraid I won’t be able to stay here with you.
-As I told you, I’m on a journey and it’s very important to me.”
+As I told you, I’m on a journey that is important to me.”

 Marcus started to cry again.
 Punjab could feel the big, wet teardrops rolling down the sides of Marcus’ face.